-- 3.2.1 We expect our colleagues to be treated courteously and with respect.
+- 3.2.1 We expect our staff to be treated courteously and with respect.
 Violence or abuse towards staff is unacceptable.
 Staff understand and are mindful of the difference between aggression and anger.
-It is not acceptable when anger escalates into aggression directed towards staff. - 3.2.2 Colleagues do not have to tolerate offensive or abusive remarks communicated to them by any form of communication. - 3.2.3 Aggressive or abusive behaviour includes behaviour or language (whether verbal or written) that may cause colleagues to feel afraid, threatened or abused.
-Examples of behaviours grouped under this heading include: - •Threats. - •Physical violence. - •Personal verbal abuse. - •Derogatory remarks and rudeness. - 3.2.4 It is also considered that inflammatory statements and unsubstantiated allegations can be abusive behaviour.
-E.g. Using social media or the internet to publish unreasonable or derogatory views or opinions in relation to Karbon Homes or any linked company or member of staff. - 3.2.5 Karbon Homes colleagues will always do their best to assist, but if a customer behaves or is perceived to behave in a rude, offensive, abusive, aggressive, threatening or intimidating manner they have the right to end the conversation or terminate a visit or call. - 3.2.6 Where any request for information is contained within abusive correspondence, the information requested will be provided where it is appropriate to do so.
-However, the author of any offensive or abusive correspondence will be warned in writing that their communication is considered offensive or abusive, that it will not be further tolerated, and the action that will be taken if it does. - 3.2.7 If an individual colleague does not wish to respond to a personally abusive or offensive email or other correspondence, they may refer it to their line manager to appropriately action. - 3.2.8 We take any threat, intimidation or harassment of our staff, and those working with us very seriously.
+It is not acceptable when anger escalates into aggression directed towards staff. - 3.2.2 Colleagues do not have to tolerate offensive or abusive remarks communicated to them whether by email, letter or any means of correspondence. - 3.2.3 Aggressive or abusive conduct includes behaviour or language (whether oral or written) that may cause colleagues to feel afraid, threatened or abused.
+Examples of behaviours grouped under this heading include: - Threats. - Physical violence. - Personal verbal abuse. - Derogatory remarks and rudeness. - 3.2.4 It is also considered that inflammatory statements and unsubstantiated allegations can be abusive behaviour.
+E.g. Using social media or the internet to publish unreasonable or derogatory views or opinions in relation to Karbon Homes or any linked company or member of staff. - 3.2.5 Karbon Homes staff will always do their best to assist, but if a customer behaves in a rude, offensive, abusive, aggressive, threatening or intimidating manner they have the right to end a conversation/meeting/visit or terminate a telephone call. - 3.2.6 Where any request for information is contained within abusive correspondence, the information requested will be provided where it is appropriate to do so.
+However, the author of any offensive or abusive correspondence will be warned in writing that their communication is considered offensive or abusive, that it will not be further tolerated, and the action that will be taken if it does. - 3.2.7 If an individual member of staff does not wish to respond to a personally abusive or offensive email or other correspondence, they may refer it to their line manager to respond to. - 3.2.8 We take any threat, intimidation or harassment of our staff, and those working with us very seriously.
 If it is deemed necessary, we will report any behaviour of this type to the appropriate authority (which may include the police).